The SBA rules and regulations can seem intimidating and can be complicated to comply with.

 For an SBA 7a working capital loan, you need roughly $20k of available cash flow per 100k you wish to borrow.

-Going back to the above example, such a client could get approximately $600,000 as a working capital loan.
+Going back to the example above, such a client could get approximately $600,000 as a working capital loan.

 SBA loans are a government-backed program, and the government likes their paperwork – but working with BFG we will make the process as smooth as possible!